CloudLabs-MOC/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/03b-medallion-lakehouse.md

 In this lab, you have completed the following tasks:

 - Verified Workspace settings
-- Created a lakehouse and upload data to bronze layer
+- Created a lakehouse and uploaded data to the bronze layer
-- Transformed data and loaded to silver Delta table
+- Transformed data and loaded into Silver Delta table
 - Explored data in the silver layer using the SQL endpoint
-- Transformed data for gold layer
+- Transformed data for the gold layer
 - Created a semantic model

 ## You have successfully completed the lab